Achille Murat: Exile in Austria and emigration to the United States

-After Napoleon was exiled for a second time in 1815, Joachim Murat was deposed and executed by his subjects.
+After Napoleon was exiled for a second time in 1815 on Saint Helena island in the middle of the southern Atlantic Ocean, Joachim Murat was deposed and executed by his subjects.
 Young Achille and his siblings were taken by their mother into exile at the Schloss Frohsdorf, near Vienna in Lower Austria.
 When Murat turned twenty-one, he obtained permission to emigrate to the United States.

 In 1821 he embarked from a Spanish port bound for the United States.
 On arrival in New York, Murat immediately applied for naturalization.
 After a few months in that city he made an extensive tour through the United States, using an assumed name at first.
 He had a striking resemblance to his famous uncle in countenance and mannerisms.
 Although he had renounced all his European titles and citizenship, his wide social connections brought Murat to Washington, where he befriended Richard K. Call, the delegate of the Florida Territory's at-large congressional district to the United States House of Representatives.